 - the element is equal to a node, or - the element is unequal to a leaf of the binary search tree.

-In this case the binary search tree serves as the decision tree for the binary tree search algorithm.
+In this case the binary search tree serves as the trunk of the decision tree for the binary tree search algorithm (minus the leaves).